Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: Numerical Implementation

 \section{Numerical Implementation}

-BAM uses a hierarchy of $L$ nested Cartesian levels labeled with $l=0,1,...,L-1$.
+BAM uses a hierarchy of $L$ nested Cartesian levels labeled with \mbox{$l=0,1,\dots,L-1$}.
 The moving levels $l \geq l_{\rm mv}$ contain $n_{\rm mv}$ points per direction and can move to track the motion of the stars, while the static levels $l < l_{\rm mv}$ contain $n$ points per direction and are fixed.
-The constant distance between grid points within one level is given by $h_l = h_0/2^l$, where $h_0$ is the distance between grid points in level 0.
-The fluxes in the GRHD Equations~\eqref{eq:grhd-val-form} are estimated employing a High Resolution Shock-Capturing scheme based on primitives reconstruction at cell interfaces using the WENOZ scheme~\cite{BORGES20083191}, the Local Lax-Friedrichs (LLF) approximate Riemann solver~\cite{Toro:2009} and a conservative mesh refinement strategy.
-The time evolution is performed adopting the Method of Lines and a 4th-order Runge-Kutta integrator.
+The constant distance between grid points within one level is given by \mbox{$h_l = h_0/2^l$,} where $h_0$ is the distance between grid points in level 0.
+The fluxes in the GRHD Equation~\eqref{eq:grhd-val-form} are estimated employing a high-resolution shock-capturing scheme based on primitives reconstruction at cell interfaces using the WENOZ scheme~\cite{BORGES20083191}, the local Lax--Friedrichs (LLF) approximate Riemann solver~\cite{Toro:2009}, and a conservative mesh refinement strategy.
+The time evolution is performed adopting the method of lines and a 4th-order \mbox{Runge--Kutta integrator.}